 Chromated copper arsenate (CCA) treated timber in schools

-Timber treated with chromated copper arsenate (CCA) is a potential health risk because it contains arsenic.
-As a board of trustees, you need to manage this risk, especially in the playground.
+Timber treated with Chromated Copper Arsenate (CCA) is a potential health risk because it contains arsenic.
+Boards need to manage this risk, especially in the playground.

 Managing hazardous substances at your school is part of your overall health and safety responsibilities.
 We recommend you review your school’s health and safety systems.

 This will help you meet the requirements of the Health and Safety at Work Act 2015(external link).

 Chromated copper arsenate (CCA) treated timber is also known as tanalised wood.